Questions about these policies may be directed to Campus Safety

 Access to residence areas and many academic areas require an authenticated ‘OneCard’

 Card Access keycards are issued by Campus Safety.
-While the initial card is free, there is a fee for replacing a lost card ($15 for the 1st, $25 for the 2nd, and $40 for the 3rd and all subsequent replacements).
+While the initial card is free, there is a fee for replacing a lost card ($15 for the 1st and all subsequent replacements).

 Policy on Reporting Criminal Behavior

 Students are expected to contact Campus Safety immediately if they witness or are subject to crimes against College property (burglary, vandalism), nonviolent crimes (theft and fraud) and victimless crimes, violent crimes against persons involving assault and armed robbery; call Campus Safety.
 If the township police need to be contacted, Campus Safety will do so (although anyone is free to contact the police directly at 911).